 - associated heart problems

-If a doctor suspects that a person is hypokalemic, they may run tests to measure the amount of potassium in their body.
-They will usually do this by checking the potassium level in a person’s urine.
+If a doctor suspects that a person has hypokalemia, they may run tests to measure the amount of potassium in their body.
+They will usually do this by checking the potassium level in a person’s urine over 24 hours.
+They can also order a blood test.

-Doctors may also instruct people to eat foods that are rich in potassium, such as bananas, avocados, chard, and other plant-based foods.
-However, the authors of an article in the journal American Family Physician note that, although changing the diet can be beneficial, it is usually far less effective than taking potassium supplements.
+Doctors may instruct people to eat foods rich in potassium.
+However, authors of a 2015 article note that while changing the diet can be beneficial, it is usually far less effective than taking potassium supplements.